dgelessus/NAGUS/docs/uru/game_server.rst

   * **Header:** :cpp:class:`plNetMessage`.
   * **Flags:** 1-byte unsigned int.
+    Describes the format/codec of the voice data.
     See :cpp:enum:`plVoiceFlags` for details.
   * **Frame count:** 1-byte unsigned int.
+    Number of compressed audio frames in the voice data.
+    For OpenUru clients,
+    this seems to be always set to 10.
+    For H'uru clients,
+    it's usually very low
+    (1 or 2 frames),
+    regardless of whether Opus or Speex is used.
+    Set to 0 for uncompressed voice data.
   * **Voice data length:** 2-byte unsigned int.
     Byte count for the following voice data.
   * **Voice data:** Variable-length byte array.
+    The actual voice data.
+    The format depends on the flags --- see :cpp:enum:`plVoiceFlags` for details.
   * **Receiver count:** 1-byte unsigned int.
     Element count for the following receiver array.
-  * **Receivers:** Variable-length array of 4-byte unsigned ints, each a KI number of an avatar that should receive this message.
+  * **Receivers:** Variable-length array of 4-byte unsigned ints, each a KI number of an avatar that should receive this voice chat.
+    Contains the sender's KI number iff the message has the :cpp:enumerator:`~plNetMessage::BitVectorFlags::kEchoBackToSender` flag set.
+    Left empty if no avatars are in voice range of the sender and echo is disabled.

 :cpp:class:`plNetMsgObjectUpdateFilter`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^